suissa/new-altcoins/README.md

 A virtual world that runs on open standards Decentraland is a virtual reality platform powered by the Ethereum blockchain.
 Users can create, experience, and monetize content and applications

+### O que é?

+Decentraland is the first virtual platform owned by its users.
+Grab a VR headset or use your web browser and become completely immersed in a 3D, interactive world